-Live Speed Restrictions - Intermediate Service - Protobuf
+Live Speed Restrictions - Protobuf

-Last edit: 2023.05.15
+Last edit: 2024.08.09

 Purpose

-The TomTom Live Speed Restrictions – Intermediate Service – Protobuf (hereafter called 'Service') is designed for server-to-server integration with navigation and mapping applications.
+The TomTom Live Speed Restrictions – Intermediate Service – Protobuf endpoint (hereafter called 'Service') is designed for server-to-server integration with navigation and mapping applications.

 The Service provides the latest real-time information about speed limits on electronic signs and speed limits in roadwork locations.
 This data is intended to be used in conjunction with static speed limit information provided by a TomTom map.